iftikharuddin/the-ton/custom-ton-checklist.md

   **Key Takeaway**: TON's "safe by default" math prevents silent corruption but creates new DoS vectors and precision loss patterns unique to this blockchain.

+- TON Blockchain is an asynchronous blockchain, which means that smart contracts can interact with each other only by sending messages.

   more data from this checklist: https://github.com/PositiveSecurity/ton-audit-guide